mythmon/ganzu/README.md

 * `FixedSource` is available in the `ganzu` package, which takes a JS object to pull configuration values from.
 * `JsonSource` is available in the `ganzu-json` package.
 It can load values from JSON files or JSON strings.
+* `YamlSource` is available in the `ganzu-yaml` package.
+It can load values from YAML files or YAML strings.

 ## Development